 Although they do offer a variety of extensions, most of them are paid.
 Some of the extensions run as high as $300.
 Since you’re not investing any money upfront in the OpenCart builder, it could balance out, but it’s something to be aware of.
 There are other e-commerce builders out there that are equipped with more features, at a lower cost.

 See all OpenCart extensions

-When it comes to hosting your e-commerce store you’re going to have two options available.
+When it comes to hosting your e-commerce store you have two options available.
 You can either host through their partner host, A2 Hosting, which provides a hosting environment optimized for OpenCart.
 Or, you can download OpenCart, and host it on your existing host.

-In order for OpenCart to work properly, your hosting environment needs to meet the following minimum requirements:
+For OpenCart to work correctly, your hosting environment needs to meet the following minimum requirements: